Kauffman states and Heegaard diagrams for tangles: Gradings on Gradings on HFT

-\begin{lemma} \(\pi^\partial_2(\x,\y)\) is non-empty for all pairs \((\x,\y)\in\mathbb{T}^2\), iff \(\x\) and \(\y\) are in the same Alexander grading and belong to the same site. \end{lemma} \begin{proof} The only-if part is clear.
-The opposite direction follows from a refinement of the proof of \ref{lem:pixynonempty}: We can now get a 1-cycle~$\gamma$ in $C_1(\A\cup\B)$ such that $d(\gamma\cap\B)=\x-\y$, because the generators belong to the same site.
+\begin{lemma} For each pair \((\x,\y)\in\mathcal{G}^2\), \(\pip(\x,\y)\) is non-empty iff \(\x\) and \(\y\) are in the same Alexander grading and belong to the same site. \end{lemma} \begin{proof} The only-if part is clear.
+The opposite direction follows from a refinement of the proof of \ref{lem:pixynonempty}: We can now get a 1-cycle~$\gamma$ in $C_1(\A\cup\B)$ such that $\partial(\gamma\cap\B)=\x-\y$, because the generators belong to the same site.
 This 1-cycle is already zero in $H_1(M_T)$, since the generators are in the same Alexander grading.
 Then we might have to add $\alpha$- and $\beta$-cycles as before and we are done. \end{proof}